7 Incredible Things to Do in Amed, Bali

 I’m not kidding when I say Amed is beautiful!

 Honestly, it’s nearly impossible not to be taken with Amed’s beauty.
-With the enormous Mount Agung (Bali’s largest active volcano) serving as the backdrop, the town is lined with coral-filled bays, azure waters and colorful fishing boats.
+With the enormous Mount Agung (Bali’s largest active volcano and one of the most iconic Amed attractions) serving as the backdrop, the town is lined with coral-filled bays, azure waters and colorful fishing boats.
 And that’s just the coast.
 Look inland and you’ll spot picturesque rice paddies and towering green mountains that look like they were shipped straight from Maui.

 Amed is just insanely beautiful.
-But there’s more to Amed than just good looks, there are also so many things to do in Amed.
-There’s a reason I’ve now visited Amed twice and have plans to visit again and again!
+But there’s more to Amed than its postcard-perfect views.
+There are also so many things to do in Amed.
+There’s a reason I’ve visited Amed so many times!

-So if you’re wondering what to do in Amed, here’s my guide.
+So if you’re wondering what to do in Amed, here’s my guide to the best Amed attractions and activities.

 1. Rent a scooter